"Whatever you are not changing, you are choosing." ~ Laurie Buchanan

 A Rose By Any Other Name

 I love yard work!
-Not only do I find it therapeutic, I get a lot of head-writing done while pushing the mower.
+Not only do I find it therapeutic, but I also get a lot of head-writing done while pushing the mower.

 I appreciate that the neighbors on each side of us work hard to keep weeds at bay.
 Last week there was a knock at the door.
 When I opened it, one of our neighbors said, “Please keep Willa and Lexi in for a while because I’ve sprayed for weeds on both sides of the chain link fence.”